rlane/cvec/README.md

 A lightweight vector library in C. MIT licensed.
-Supports 2 dimensional float vectors.
+Supports 2 dimensional float vectors and matrices.

 TODO
 ----
- * 3/4 dimensional vectors.
- * 2/3/4 dimensional matrices.
+ * 3 and 4 dimensional vectors and matrices.
  * Double/fixed-point types.